NJdevPro/Closure-Table/README.md

 See for instance: http://technobytz.com/closure_table_store_hierarchical_data.html

-This particular program was written for use with SQLite but the SQL is standard and thus adaptation to other databases should be straightfowrward.
+This particular program was written for use with SQLite but the SQL is standard and thus adaptation to other databases should be straightforward.

 Published under MIT license